42mcmaster/databaseApplications/unit3_databaseDesign/unit3b_Walkthrough.md

 **Composite key** — two or more columns together.
 In `nba_5seasons.db`, `player_season_stats` is keyed by `(player_id, season)` — a player has many seasons, and a season has many players, but each player-season pair appears once.

 Most tables you design get a surrogate key.
-Use a natural key only when the real-world value is guaranteed unique and never changes.
-Names fail both tests.
+Use a natural key only when the real-world value is guaranteed unique and never changes (uncommon!).

 ---